b03505036/cs231n/assignment1/cs231n/classifiers/README.md

 axis! axis=1,raw方向相加

 ### Problem advancing using broadcast skill for no loop matrix addition.
+broadcasting is avaliable only in multiplication and add.
+Have to have "1" or "same size of one direction" it's good to use reshape(1,-1),we shouldn't know the vector of the side.

 ### Problem ((X-Y)^2)^(1/2)
 -> stuck in the size of input -> should be example 500X"3000" thank for [CSDN](https://blog.csdn.net/qq_22812319/article/details/79677525)